-Prior to beginning work at Indiana University, all new appointees must provide proper documentation showing that they are a U.S. citizen or an authorized alien entitled to work in the country for the period of appointment.
-The types of documents that will be required are listed on the attached sheet.
+Based on federal and state laws, prior to beginning work at Indiana University, all new appointees must provide proper documentation showing that they are a U.S. citizen or an authorized alien entitled to work in the country for the period of appointment.
+The types of documents that are acceptable will be listed on the current federal I-9 form and supporting documentation.
 The original documents must be furnished to a representative of the employing unit.

-In addition, if the employment offer is to be with tenure and permanent resident status (which takes up to a year in many cases to acquire) is not acquired by the beginning date of the appointment, but an appropriate visa is obtained, appointment would have to be as visiting until permanent resident status is approved.
-The tenured offer would be effected once permanent residency papers are obtained.
+In addition, if the employment offer is to be with tenure and permanent resident status (which takes up to a year in many cases to acquire) is not acquired by the beginning date of the appointment, but an appropriate visa is obtained, appointment would have to be as visiting (or non-tenured) until permanent resident status is approved.
+The tenured offer would be affected once permanent residency papers are obtained.